Where to Start...

 The game is stunning.
 This game looks fantastic, especially for its era.
-The visual affect is half of the reason I like the game, the visual affect during crashes more than anything.
-It is impressive to me that a driving game with such high speed cars available could remain so visually clear at such high speeds.
+The visual effect is half of the reason I like the game, the visual effect during crashes more than anything.
+It is impressive to me that a driving game with such high-speed cars available could remain so visually clear at such high speeds.
 The draw distance is astonishing to me; you have quite a while to decide how to react to what is coming.
-Cars don't just pop into view either, usually you get a slow fade in of headlights, long before you can even tell there is a car coming (art imitating life).
+Cars don't just pop into view either, usually you get a slow fade-in of headlights, long before you can even tell there is a car coming (art imitating life).
 When you get going super fast, everything to your sides becomes a blur and it really helps to give you the feeling that much ass is being hauled.
-The game gets interesting when you get one of the cars designed specifically to go fast at speeds faster than fast, first person view is a must.
+The game gets interesting when you get one of the cars designed specifically to go fast at speeds faster than fast, first-person view is a must.

 Something I like in any game (especially a driving game) is a good background setting.
 Burnout gives you just about any enjoyable setting you would want to drive, all on one all-inclusive map.
 Beautiful mountains just past a long wide-open stretch of country, just outside the winding city roads.
 The sun will even make your eyes squint as you crest the hill, starting your descent back down the mountain roads.
 All you need is a good couch and you can easily get lost in the visual aspect of this game.
 I understand good and well that other games exist now with bigger maps, more cars, better visuals; but this was back in the mid-2000s, show some respect.